James Dobson, Focus on the Family founder and key leader on the Christian right, dies at 89

-James Dobson, a child psychologist who founded the conservative ministry Focus on the Family and was a politically influential campaigner against abortion and LGBTQ+ rights, died on Thursday.
+James Dobson, who founded the conservative Christian ministry Focus on the Family and was a politically influential campaigner against abortion and LGBTQ+ rights, died on Thursday.
 He was 89.

 ‘Mount Rushmore’ of conservatives